 In the fast-paced world we live in, taking time to learn often gets pushed aside, so we’ve done the hard part for you.
-Below you’ll find 7 books to help shape how you sell more SaaS in 2019.
+Below you’ll find 7 saas books to help shape how you sell.

 From David Hoffeld’s The Science of Selling to Mark Roberge’s The Sales Acceleration Formula, get the tools and advice that will shape how you sell more SaaS and allow you to cut down on wasted time.

 By R “Ray” Wang

 Our ever-changing world does not wait for those who fall behind, and it definitely doesn’t try to help them.
 How are you supposed to keep up?

 Ray Wang has written a book for such businesses.
 Being able to accept change and ‘roll with the punches’ is a key aspect of building a successful company.

 Ray explains that upon getting over the hurdle of acceptance comes the ability to anticipate and react before changes happen.

 The Sales Acceleration Formula